 After birth, there is a process to recognize the biological parent whose DNA contributed to conception on the birth certificate as a parent, but there is no prenatal ordering process.

-We are looking forward to meeting you in Bogota and helping you to fulfill your dreams of parenthood.
+We are looking forward to meeting you in Colombia and helping you to fulfill your dreams of parenthood.